mercer/portable-development-workstations/README.md

 * throw away-able vm instance (when broke, when dirty, when starting a new story)

 ### Vagrant vm with desktop pitfalls
-* there is some delay because the environemen
+* there is some delay because of the virtual environment

 ## Next steps / Ideas
 * (done) make a vagrant box with stuff already installed